Thyroid

 3. Zinc-Rich Foods

-Zinc plays a role in thyroid function and helps support immune health.
+Zinc contributes to thyroid function and immune support.

 • Pumpkin seeds